Demonstrate your commercial sense and talent for selling by doing a sales apprenticeship and earning while you learn

 What do sales apprenticeships involve?

-While the nature of the apprenticeship will depend on the role, you can expect these sales-focused programmes to maintain some common traits.
+While the nature of the apprenticeship depends on the role, you can expect sales-focused programmes to have some common traits.

-For example, if you're working in car sales, you'll likely be tasked with supporting the sales team.
-Duties for sales support apprentices at car manufacturer Volvo also include producing product presentations, sales performance reports and hosting customers in the showroom setting.
-At Jaguar Land Rover, its vehicle sales advisors and executives get to negotiate sales and trade-in prices, advising customers on the most suitable vehicle for their needs.
+For example, if you're working in car sales, you'll likely be supporting the sales team.
+You could be producing sales performance reports, negotiating sales and trade-in prices and advising customers on the best vehicle for them.

 A significant proportion of your apprenticeship (usually about one-fifth) will typically include 'off-the-job' training, such as regular visits by experienced assessors, plus opportunities to study through virtual classroom sessions and e-learning modules.

-Read about the key attributes you'll need to make it as a successful salesperson at top 5 skills for a career in sales.
+Take a look at the top 5 skills for a career in sales.

 How much will I be paid?

-While employers can choose to pay more, the current minimum apprenticeship wage for those aged under 19 and an apprentice, or 19 or over and still in your first apprenticeship year is £3.70 (from April 2018).
-If you're 19 or over and you've completed your first year as an apprentice, you're entitled to the National Minimum Wage, which is £5.90 per hour (for those aged 18-20) or £7.38 (21-24).
-This is covered in more detail at what is an apprenticeship?
+While employers can choose to pay more, the current National Minimum Wage (NMW) for apprentices aged under 19 and an apprentice, or 19 or over and still in your first apprenticeship year, is £5.28.
+To find out more, see what is an apprenticeship?

 How do I become a sales apprentice?